Adam of Saint Victor

+Adam's career was based in Paris, split between the Abbey of Saint Victor and Notre Dame.
+He was well acquainted with numerous contemporary scholars and musicians, including the philosopher and composer Peter Abelard, the theologian Hugh of Saint Victor and the composer Albertus Parisiensis, the last possibly being his student.

 Life

-Adam of Saint Victor was born in the early part of the twelfth century, probably at Paris, where he was educated.
+Adam of Saint Victor was born in the late eleventh century; the musicologist Gustave Reese estimated c.
+1068.
+He was most likely born in Paris, where he was educated.
 The first reference to him dates from 1098, in the archives of Notre Dame Cathedral, where he held office first as a subdeacon and later as a precentor.
 He left the cathedral for the Abbey of Saint Victor around 1133, probably because of his attempts at imposing the Rule of St Augustine at the cathedral.

 Adam likely had contact with a number of important theologians, poets, and musicians of his day, including Peter Abelard and Hugh of St Victor, and he may have taught Albertus Parisiensis.

-He lived in the abbey, which was somewhat of a theological center, then in the suburbs of Paris but included in it subsequently through the city's growth.
-He died there some time between 1172 and 1192.